techspence/techspence.github.io/_posts/2019-07-01-AWS-reInforce-2019-Themes-and-Thoughts.md

 title: "AWS re:Inforce 2019 - Themes and Thoughts"
 date: 2019-07-01
 tags:
-  - AWS
+  - AWS reInforce
   - Conferences
+  - Layered Security
+categories:
   - Brain Dump
 ---

-# The Inagural re:Inforce
+# The Inaugural re:Inforce
-This year was the inagural AWS re:Inforce conference, held in Boston, June 25-26th.
+This year was the inaugural AWS re:Inforce conference, held in Boston, June 25-26th.
 For anyone unfamiliar re:Inforce is a conference dedicated solely to security OF and security IN AWS.

 While at the conference I attended 10 sessions ranging from 1-2 hours each.
 One of those sessions was a security leadership tabletop exercise, which was eye opening and very much a big learning experience.
 I also attended a hands-on session with the AWS Security Hub.
 While at the conference AWS also offered free training via QwikLabs.
 I completed two 1-hour trainings on AWS Identity & Access Management (IAM) and Simple Storage Service (S3).